zerihuny/-Fingerprint-based-biometric-attendance/README.md

 **The system allows:**
 **Fingerprint Enrollment**: Register fingerprints for authentication.
 **Attendance Marking:** Matches fingerprints and logs attendance.
-**User Feedback:** Provides real-time status via OLED and optional buzzer/LED.
+**User Feedback:** Provides real-time status via OLED and face recognition as a future feature.
 **Data Logging (optional):** Stores attendance locally or uploads to a server.
 Ideal for schools, offices, and events.
 Easy to set up and extend with additional features like Wi-Fi or RTC modules. all software codes are available here.